cboudereau/fpddd/README.md

 This part does not explain how to implement invariant checks in constructor or factories.
 In constructor, when invariant is not meet, an exception is used.
 Exception is a lie on a method signature and it is harder to catch deep one (ie: Java exception runtime handling...).
 Another way is to use sum type like option or result one in a function as a factory.
 In OOP, builders are used for that but there the code can be messy as the aggregate structure is complex.

 #### REPOSITORIES
 Document store instead of full database model, this is the purpose of CQS, put a document for read operation updated by applying updates by queuing updates in an eventual consistency way.
 Write operations are centralized in a DB for example.
 Read store can be build from scratch from the write model.
+2 aggregates one for read operation and another for write operations.
+The read aggregates can be rebuild from the write one but not the opposite.